codecat/disco/Readme.md

 type = "js"
 ```

-You can also create this file by running `disco -s` or `disco --setup`.
+You can also create this file by running `disco -i` or `disco --init`.
 For example, the following command will create a `disco.toml` file with the `js` image type:

 ```
-$ disco -s js
+$ disco -i js
 ```

 # Commands